Red Hood and the Outlaws: Vol. 2

 While fighting against Bizarro, Red Hood realizes that Bizarro is holding back.
 Artemis comes to save Red Hood, and they both realize that Black Mask and Bizarro share a connection: when Bizarro feels pain, so does Black Mask.
 Artemis tries to hold off Bizarro while Jason Todd goes to his hideout.
 Black Mask follows Jason Todd and taunts him for still being loyal to Batman.
 Black Mask is about to shoot Jason in the head when Artemis and Bizarro crash in, and Black Mask telepathically makes Bizarro throw Artemis at Red Hood.
 Artemis and Red Hood devise a plan where they both attack Bizarro and Black Mask respectively.
-The overwhelming amount of pain causes Black Mask to be nearly brain dead, and he begs Red Hood to give him the cure, saying that Red Hood promised Batman he wouldn't kill him.
+The overwhelming amount of pain causes Black Mask to be nearly brain dead, and he begs Red Hood to give him the cure, saying that Red Hood promised Batman he would not kill him.
 Red Hood declines, stating that if Black Mask was cured, then he would be back on the streets causing chaos; Red Hood destroys the cure.
 Artemis wants to continue on her journey to find the Bow of Ra and agrees to let Jason and Bizarro (now free of Black Mask's control) join her.
-In the epilogue, Batman confronts Jason over what happened with Black Mask, and lets Jason go his own way as long as he doesn't kill.
+In the epilogue, Batman confronts Jason over what happened with Black Mask, and lets Jason go his own way as long as he does not kill.

 In issue #7, Red Hood and Artemis plan to kill Bizarro, but change after Bizarro says he wants Red Hood and Artemis to make him a better person.
 During a brawl in a bar, Red Hood asks Artemis what is her motivation for trying to find the Bow of Ra, and Artemis explains her history: she is an Amazon that is a different tribe called Bana-Mighdall (Amazons who worshipped Egyptian gods instead of Greek gods like Themyscira).
 She had a best friend (and lover) named Akila who sparred with her to be the Shim'Tar (Champion of the Bana-Mighdall).
 Artemis also revealed that one of her ancestors had a falling out with Queen Hippolyta, which caused Artemis' ancestors and her followers to leave.
 The Egyptian Pantheon agreed to take in Artemis' followers as long as they meet their terms.
 Artemis recalls Akila disappearing, and after a few weeks, Artemis finds Akila thrown out of the portal by an Egyptian god.
 It is revealed that Akila became the Shim'Tar, and when Artemis planned to leave Bana-Mighdall, the hostile nation of Qurac sent an army to destroy Bana-Mighdall (believing the Amazons had usurped their sacred homeland).
 Akila was forced to use the Bow of Ra to kill them, before not becoming insane.
 Wonder Woman arrives after hearing the destruction of Bana-Mighdall, and Artemis tries to fight her, but Wonder Woman says that Akila is the one causing the destruction.
 Artemis is forced to team up with Wonder Woman to kill Akila, and the Bow of Ra is lost.
 After hearing this story, Red Hood decides to help Artemis find the Bow of Ra.